 The start of mass deportations to Ghana…

-He warned Ghanaians not to risk the overland migration route to the UK: “Travelling through the Sahara desert in the back of overheated trucks, claims the lives of nearly half of the people who attempt the journey”.
-Without shame, Mr. Green described the consequences of his immigration policy, which denies dignity to thousands of people in the UK: “The life of an undocumented migrant in the UK is not a happy one.
+Damian Green also commented that: “The life of an undocumented migrant in the UK is not a happy one.
 You will be exploited by unscrupulous employers, who will pay you far below the amount you need to survive.
 You will live in squalid conditions, because you can’t afford rent.
 Many irregular migrants end up working in the sex industry or as domestic slaves.
 They have nobody to turn to”.

-True to Britain’s colonial legacy, Green approved the use of the ‘brain-drain’ to cherry-pick African wealth: “We will prioritise … researchers and scientists destined for employment in the sectors where Britain excels…We will continue to welcome the brightest and best to our workplaces and universities”.
-Of course, Big Business will face no restrictions on the movement of its chief executives: “The senior business roles covered by the Intra-Company Transfer route, serving some of the biggest and most profitable firms in the UK, will not be affected by our limit.“
+He reassured business executives that they would face no restrictions on their visits to the UK: “The senior business roles covered by the Intra-Company Transfer route, serving some of the biggest and most profitable firms in the UK, will not be affected by our limit.“

 Damian Green, announced in Parliament on 7th February 2012 that “We continue to exploit opportunities to increase returns.
 This includes opening and consolidating new charter routes to Ghana, Pakistan and Sri Lanka…The agency will continue to focus on maximising productivity from all its enforcement assets including reporting centres, arrest teams, immigration removal centres and charter flights.”.